cas-gh/CAS_Bot/README.md

 CAS_Bot Instructions:

-Call CAS_Bot by simply commenting "!media" followed by the name of the movie you'd like to know more about.
+Call CAS_Bot by simply commenting "!media" followed by the name of the movie or TV show you'd like to know more about.

 Example: